inferno-framework/carin-for-blue-button-test-kit/lib/carin_for_blue_button_test_kit/docs/carin_for_blue_button_v2.0.0_client_suite_description.md

 CSV document.

 Specific current limitations to highlight include:
    - Testers must manually configure their client system to connect to a specific target patient and ingest specific curated sample CARIN data.
-Future versions of the test may allow more flexibility in the patient identity and the associated data.
+Future versions of the tests may allow more flexibility in the patient identity and the associated data.
+   - Testers must attest to their system's ability to process and retain all received information.
+Currently, this is implemented as a single test.
+Future versions of the tests may split this test out into different attestations per profile or other more fine-grained organization.